DenisIzmaylov/flux2/README.md

 3. waitFor()
 ------------
-Use this feature when you have to render components only when required data are loaded.
+Use this feature when you want render components only when required data has been loaded.

 #####index.js#####
 ```javascript